 - Increases in vectorborne, foodborne and waterborne diseases

 Public health professionals and partners in other sectors have a responsibility to protect people from the immediate harm of climate change and to prevent the problem from getting worse.
 The good news is that there are strategies to address climate change that also have immediate health benefi ts.

-The Center for Public Health and Climate Change
+The Center for Climate Change & Health